 A promising signal

 As the Fakafanua administration’s first formal press conference, the organisational choices being made matter.
-They suggest a government that has reflected on past experience and chosen to refine its engagement with the media—not by retreating from scrutiny, but by professionalising it.
+They suggest a government that seeks new ways to engage more effectively with the media—not by retreating from scrutiny, but by professionalising its approach.

 If sustained, this model has the potential to strengthen both governance and journalism, improving policy scrutiny while preserving respect for national office.